dipdas123/ezy_course/README.md

 # EzyCourse - Community Feed Application

-EzyCourse is a Flutter-based community feed application designed to dynamically fetch and display posts from an API.
+EzyCourse is a Flutter-based community feed application designed to dynamically fetch and display posts.
 The app includes user authentication, post creation, reactions, comments, replies, and real-time updates.
 It also supports offline mode, allowing users to view previously loaded content without an internet connection.

 ## Features
 - **User Authentication:** Login and logout functionality with session management.
-- **Dynamic Feed:** Fetch and display posts dynamically from an API.
+- **Dynamic Feed:** Fetch and display posts dynamically from API.
-- **Create Posts:** Users can create text or image posts.
+- **Create Posts:** Users can create text posts.
 - **Reactions:** Users can react to posts with options like 'like', 'love', etc.
 - **Comments and Replies:** Users can comment on posts and reply to comments.
-- **Offline Mode:** Local data storage using SQLite to view content offline.
+- **Offline Mode:** Local data storage using sqflite to view content offline.
-- **Real-time Updates:** Immediate feed updates upon new post creation.
+- **Real-time Updates:** Immediate feed updates upon new post creation or reacions and increase or decrease counts.
 - **Audio Feedback:** Sound effects for reactions.
 - **Internet Status:** Real-time internet connection status updates.